allexlima/cg-penrose/README.md

 2. Using `Makefile`:

-    *Supported only in linux-like operating systems yet* :information_desk_person:
+    *Supported only in Linux-like operating systems yet* :information_desk_person:

     Prepare everything using only